charder001/Project-Tech/README.md

 ### Prerequisites
 What do you need to have in order to run this app?
-A command prompt(Terminal, CMD(bash), gitBash
+A command prompt(Terminal, CMD(bash), gitBash,
-have nodejs installed
+have nodejs installed,
 MongoDB and compass

 ### How to install